kavithasub/solution-test-toolkit/README.md

 # Setting up Prerequisites

-To develop solution baseds tests there are several prerequisites (Create IDP, SP, Policies etc.) that needs to be created before the solution tests are executed.
+To develop scenario based tests there are several prerequisites (Create IDP, SP, Policies etc.) that needs to be created before the scenario tests are executed.
 These prerequisites should be scripted in JMeter with the use of admin services provided by the product.